Dmytro Skapintsev

-Dmytro Skapintsev (born 12 May 1998) is a Ukrainian professional basketball player for Hapoel Jerusalem of the Israeli Ligat HaAl and the EuroCup.
+Dmytro Skapintsev (born 12 May 1998) is a Ukrainian professional basketball center and power forward for Básquet Coruña of the Liga ACB.

 Professional career

-Early career (2015–2022)
+Early career (2015–22)

-Skapintsev's professional career began with his hometown team, Cherkaski Mavpy, where he played six years.
+Skapintsev's professional career began with his hometown team, Cherkaski Mavpy in Cherkasy, Ukraine, with whom he played for six years.
 In 2019, he joined the Cal State Northridge Matadors.
-He spent a few months with the team but never appeared in a game.
+He spent a few months with the team, but never appeared in a game.

-In 2021, Skapintsev moved to Kyiv-Basket, and would remain with the team through the beginning of 2022.
-After the Russian invasion of Ukraine shut down the Ukrainian Basketball SuperLeague season, Skapintsev played out the rest of the year with Pieno žvaigždės.
+In 2021, Skapintsev moved to Kyiv-Basket in Ukraine; he remained with the team through the beginning of 2022.
+After the Russian invasion of Ukraine shut down the Ukrainian Basketball SuperLeague season, Skapintsev played out the rest of the year with Pieno žvaigždės, in Pasvalys, Lithuania.

-New York / Westchester Knicks (2022–2024)
+New York / Westchester Knicks (2022–24)

 On 23 October 2022, Skapintsev signed with the Westchester Knicks, playing out the 2022–23 season with the team.

-In July 2023, Skapintsev joined the New York Knicks for the 2023 NBA Summer League and on 3 August, he signed with New York.
+In July 2023, Skapintsev joined the New York Knicks for the 2023 NBA Summer League, and on 3 August, he signed with New York.
 However, he was waived on 15 September and on 9 November, he was named to the Westchester Knicks opening night roster.

-On 23 December 2023, Skapintsev signed a two-way contract with the New York Knicks, making his NBA debut that night in a 130–111 loss to the Milwaukee Bucks.
-However, he was waived on 1 January 2024 and two days later, he rejoined Westchester.
+On 23 December 2023, Skapintsev signed a two-way contract with the New York Knicks, and he made his NBA debut that night in a 130–111 loss to the Milwaukee Bucks.
+However, he was waived on 1 January 2024, and two days later, he rejoined Westchester.

-Maine Celtics (2024–2025)
+Maine Celtics (2024–25)

-On 17 September 2024, Skapintsev signed with the Boston Celtics, but was waived on 16 October.
-On 26 October, he joined the Maine Celtics.
+On 17 September 2024, Skapintsev signed with the Boston Celtics, but he was waived on 16 October./ On 26 October, he joined the Maine Celtics.
 He played sparingly for the Celtics, appearing in only five games and averaging 3.2 points per game.